yj7082126/musubi-tuner/README.md

     ```shell
     git clone https://github.com/thu-ml/SageAttention.git
     ```

+    You can skip step 4 by using the sdbsd repository mentioned above by `git clone https://github.com/sdbds/SageAttention-for-windows.git`.

 4. Open `math.cuh` in the `SageAttention/csrc` folder and change `ushort` to `unsigned short` on lines 71 and 146, then save.